Shantang3/ACE-CPT-Notes/Personal Notes/Chr3-4.md

 - Dealing with difficult clients

-## Investigation Stage.
+## Investigation Stage

 Rapport continues to build during this stage, with more personal information, like medical concerns, fitness assessment results, body weight, and exercise history.

-- Gathing information: lifestyle and health history questionnaire; identify readiness for change
+- Gathing information: lifestyle and health history questionnaire; identify readiness for change; "what are you likes and dislikes when it comes to activity?"

-- Active listening
+- Active listening: empathetically listen while maintaining an open mind and be relevant

-- Motivational interviewing: use skills (such as sustain talk, importance ruler on a scale of 0 to 10), ABC approach, OARS (affirmation, reflective, listening and summarizing), and righting reflex...
+- Motivational interviewing: employ a guiding style of communication with encouragement, support, and insists in the process of change; Use skills (such as sustain talk, importance ruler on a scale of 0 to 10), ABC approach, OARS (affirmation, reflection, listening, and summarizing), and righting reflex...
 The spirit of motivational interviewing is composed of collaboration, acceptance, compassion, and evocation.

 ![IMG_1004](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/1d27038f-73cd-4c2f-9653-96ecbd19246e)